adamsitnik/awesome-dot-net-performance/README.md

 ### Application Insights
 * [App Metrics](https://github.com/alhardy/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application and reports it's health.
 See the docs for [more](https://alhardy.github.io/app-metrics-docs/getting-started/intro.html) details.
 ### Analyzers
 * [Clr Heap Allocation Analyzer](https://marketplace.visualstudio.com/items?itemName=MukulSabharwal.ClrHeapAllocationAnalyzer) Clr Heap Allocation Analyzer is a Roslyn based Diagnostic Analyzer that is able to detect most allocations in code in the local method and bring them to your attention in Visual Studio.
+### Load Testing
+* [NBomber](https://github.com/PragmaticFlow/NBomber) A lightweight framework for writing load tests to use on any PULL or PUSH system (HTTP, WebSockets, GraphQl, gRPC, SQL Databse, MongoDb, Redis etc).
+Dynamic CLI output, report generation, and trend analysis.
+Written in F# and targeting .NET Core and full .NET Framework.

 ## Article series